appwebtech/Admin-API-Blog-Backend-/README.md

 Hopefully the trend is becoming clear now.
 The image shows generated data of the Visitor model.
 Each visitor has a fullname, an e-mail and the date s/he was created and/or updated.
 Each visitor will accept nested attributes from Comments & Messages and has_many (Notifications, Comments and Messages).
 ![visitors](https://cloud.githubusercontent.com/assets/20464709/21051679/c3638b9e-be21-11e6-92d7-69227138e652.png)

-For a cleaner coding environment, I've created a service "visitor_jose_service.rb" that will ensure efficient communication by the controller to the database.
+For a cleaner coding environment, I've created services, one of them called "visitor_jose_service.rb" that will ensure efficient communication by the controller to the database.
 The rule of the thump is to have a fast access of data.
 In an e-commerce website where upselling is vital, you dont want users to switch to another website due to a slow platform.

 ```ruby
 class VisitorJoseService